 There are now UHS-1 (Ultra High Speed) SD cards, and UDMA-7 Compact Flash cards, which are newer and faster, and are supported in newer cameras or card readers if so specified.
 These faster cards(of same type) are backwards compatible with older cameras, and vice versa.
 They will always work fine, they just run at the slowest speed supported.
 The card recommendations in your camera or card reader manuals will mention UHS-1 or UDMA-7 if supported.

 SD UHS U1 means Minimum write speed is 10 MB/second.
 UHS U3 (speed class 3) means Minimum write speed is 30 MB/second.
 The Nikon camera models (up through D750) support UHS-1.
 Write speed also depends on the device (or the specific camera model) doing the writing.
-For example, Sandisk advertises:
+For example, SanDisk advertises:

 Point is, cameras have different processors and different card interfaces, and are also doing other work at the same time.
 And be aware that the actual speed also depends on the host device, and the camera likely cannot write full rated card speed.
 The speed may be pretty high, but something less than expected.

 1000x is 150 MB/s, UDMA-7 maximum is 167 MB/s, and I see 125 MB/s read here (but same card setup on a USB 2.0 port starts with only Read 31 MB/s, Write 25 MB/s).

 Copying a 3.6 GB file to 1000x card via same USB 3.0 setup, Windows 7 reports about 88 GB/s Write speed.
 Copying that file FROM the card to a system SSD drive reports about the same 125 GB/s.
-Galbraith tests Write speed of this 1000x card in a D800 to be 69 MB/s - and same card in a D700 was 42 MB/s (so, situations will vary the numbers).
+Galbraith tests Write speed of this 1000x card in a D800 to be 69 MB/s, and the same card in a D700 was 42 MB/s (so, situations will vary the numbers).

 So is the card faster than the camera can use?
 Not necessarily.
 Maybe cameras won't see the maximum speed, but the faster cards still go faster than the slower cards.
 And the card reader speed is important for large batches too.